Turkish Interior Design Style - - Key Elements and Inspiration

 FAQ

-• Add kilim rugs, embroidered pillows, and low wood tables.
+Consider incorporating kilim rugs, embroidered pillows and low wood tables.
 Use rich hues like deep reds and blues.
-Hang lanterns or mosaic lamps for warmth.
-Even one element, thoughtfully chosen, brings Turkish character.
+Hang lanterns or mosaic lamps for a cozy glow.
+Even one piece is enough to bring a little bit of ethnic Turkish character into your home.